 Planning a barbecue makes for a great days entertainment during the summer months.
 It can be as lavish or as simple as you like and is also a good and fun way to get people to spend time together.
 Whether you’re a meat eater, a vegetarian, a summer lover or a lover of spicy and grilled foods, barbecues are a great past time that have a history of just bringing people together.
 However for the ‘head chef’ it can sometimes get quite stressful, particularly if you have to cater for a large number of people, meaning you spend most of the day in front of the grill.

 Organising your barbecue so that all the food is nicely cooked, but you still get some time to relax, is essential.
 This is where good organisation and working as a team really comes into play.
+As well as making sure that you have everything you need to keep the grill running, whether that’s getting some extra gas from somewhere like discount-propane.com, to having a backup plan should the worst happen and it not work at all.
 Take a look at our brief guide of how to prepare and host a great barbecue; whether you’re organising it for a family birthday party, a charity fundraiser or even conducting a barbecue at a hired event.

 Whether it is at an event or for the family, Dietary requirements are essential.
 If some of your guests have specific dietary requirements, you want to make sure that you have food available that is safe for them to eat.
 A good way to get around this and to make it safe for everyone is to cook certain foods in certain sections.
 Save the top grill for vegetarian foods while the meats go on the bottom grill, for example.